3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w07d05/instructor_notes/mongo_terminal_env.md

 db.teachers.find({gender:'m'}).pretty()
 ```

+&#x1F535; **CFU**

+- If we have a view and we want to show a list of only women teachers, how would we use ‘.find()’ to grab those records from the database?

 ## Remove a set of documents from a collection

 Remove a document, just like you would find it